How to Declare a Major

-Following your initial meeting with your faculty advisor, you should file your degree plan with the College of Arts and Sciences Office of Student Advising.
+Following your initial meeting with your faculty advisor, you should file your degree plan with the College of Liberal Arts & Social Sciences Office of Student Advising.

 You should arrange to meet with Dr. Davenport at least once each academic year to discuss your academic progress.

 Two semesters of a foreign language are required for the anthropology major (1010, 1020).
 You can test out of one or both of these semesters.
 The tests are offered once a month by the Department of Foreign Languages and Literatures.
 For more information, see the "Placement Testing" section at https://worldlanguages.unt.edu/resources/testing/placement.

 The College of Liberal Arts & Social Sciences Office of Student Advising provides ongoing support for undergraduate students as they move from freshman to senior status.
 Advisors assist students through support activities such as degree planning, academic advisement and referral to campus resources designed to promote student success.